pxl-research/tai-llm-demos/README.md

 ## What's in this repository?
 This repository contains two "chatbot" examples using the Azure OpenAI as LLM under the hood:
-- `gradio-chat` a basic chat app with "Completions API"
+- `gradio-chat` a basic chat app using the "Completions API"
-- `gradio-blocks` a better chat app with "Assistant API"
+- `gradio-blocks` a chat app using the "Assistant API", including a chat history viewer

 ## Configuration
 To install the necessary libraries use `pip install -r requirements.txt`